‘I trusted the President’: Jan. 6 rioters in their own words

 “The entire experience was surreal.
 I trusted the President and that was a big mistake.”

-— Leonard Gruppo, of Clovis, New Mexico, in a letter to the judge sentencing him.
+—Leonard Gruppo, of Clovis, New Mexico, in a letter to the judge sentencing him.
 Gruppo, a retired Special Forces soldier, was sentenced to three months’ house arrest.

 “I have realized that we, meaning Trump supporters, were lied to by those that at the time had great power, meaning the then sitting President, as well as those acting on his behalf.